Augmenting photometric redshift estimates using spectroscopic nearest neighbours: Model

 \section{Model}

-A neural network model can be summarised as a set of nonlinear functions applied to a set of inputs which undergo a linear mapping.
-Each mapping has many parameters that are optimised through a training process, which allows the network model to approximate a wide variety of almost arbitrary functions \citep{LeCun15}.
+A neural network model can be summarised as a set of non-linear functions applied to a set of inputs that undergo a linear mapping.
+Each mapping has many parameters that are optimised through a training process that allows the network model to approximate a wide variety of almost arbitrary functions \citep{LeCun15}.
 In its simplest form, a neural network model corresponds to a multi-layer perceptron (MLP), also known as dense neural network \citep{Murtagh91}.
-If one is dealing with images, neural architectures such as CNN are more suited, as they take into account our a priori knowledge about the data structure \citep{OShea15}.
+For images, neural architectures such as CNN are more suited because they take our a priori knowledge about the data structure into account \citep{OShea15}.

 This reasoning can be pushed further by introducing neural networks for graph representations \citep{Zhou18}.
-In this work we make use of one key aspect of GNN, i.e., message passing \citep{Gilmer17}.
-To fix ideas, the problem we want to address is the following: we need to find the spectroscopic galaxies with the highest probability of being close to a galaxy for which only photometric information is available.
+In this work, we make use of one key aspect of GNN, that is, message passing \citep{Gilmer17}.
+To fix ideas, the problem we wish to address is the following: we need to find the spectroscopic galaxies with the highest probability of being close to a galaxy for which only photometric information is available.
 This can be recast as a classification task for each pair of galaxies, in which our aim is to distinguish between apparent and real neighbours when projected on the plane of the sky.

-Intuitively, a model to distinguish between apparent and real neighbours should be based on the relative difference between galaxy features.
-Such a neural network can be designed by including a layer of the form
+Intuitively, a model that distinguishes between apparent and real neighbours should be based on the relative difference between galaxy features.
+A neural network like this can be designed by including a layer of the form

-where $\pmb{x}_i$ refers to the array of input features of the node $i$-th, $\mathcal{N}(i)$ is the neighbourhood of the same node, $\sum$ is the aggregation function which sums the outcomes from each pair of nodes.
-The function $h$ is a MLP that explicitly combines the value of the input feature at the node, and the relative difference of that feature with respect to the neighbour. \federico{The choice of this layer is based on the expectation that, if it is possible to distinguish apparent and real neighbours, it should be based on both their relative and absolute photometric measurements.}{}
+where $\pmb{x}_i$ refers to the array of input features of the node $i$, $\mathcal{N}(i)$ is the neighbourhood of the same node, $\sum$ is the aggregation function that sums the outcomes from each pair of nodes.
+The function $h$ is an MLP that explicitly combines the value of the input feature at the node and the relative difference of that feature with respect to the neighbour.
+It is worth noting that this GNN is both permutation equivariant and permutation invariant, so that it is not affected by a change in the order of the nodes, that is, the input galaxies.